bcmi/Image-Harmonization-Dataset-iHarmony4/README.md

 ![](examples/results_syn.jpg)

 Besides, to evaluate the effectiveness of different methods in real scenarios, we also conduct user study on 99 real composite images, of which 48 images from Xue and 51 images from Tsai.
 Below we present several results of different baselines on real composite images.
+And 99 real composite images could be found in [BaiduCloud](https://pan.baidu.com/s/1z0fvp28gWswSCysw0eiUQg)

 ![](examples/results_real_comp.jpg)